JayasuryaThirumaran/NPCI_MLOps_PLC6/README.md

 ### 3. Make Predictions - Inference (`predict.py`) [2 Marks]

 - Load the trained model and label encoders
-- Create a reusable inference function that takes new customer data, preprocess it, make prediction, and returns the predicted subscription outcome: `"Subscribed (y=1)"` or `"Not Subscribed (y=0)"`
+- Create a reusable inference function that takes new customer data, preprocess it, make prediction, and returns the predicted subscription outcome: `"Subscribe (y=1)"` or `"Not Subscribe (y=0)"`

 ### 4. Build Test Cases (`test/test_prediction.py`) [4 Marks]